Tuesday, February 8, 2022

 • Have expiring “features” such as security certificates, software license renewals or upgrades which require human intervention, ideally only be completed under direction of remote tech support.
 Ideally, expiring features are buried deep within the system and cripple the system in unpredictable ways with no notification of cause.

 • Have an unclear licensing model with an onerous purchasing and renewal process.
-Points awarded based on hours lost spent viewing webinars or even whole courses are offered to guide the user through how they can license their product to just work "normal."
+Points awarded based on hours lost spent viewing webinars or even whole courses offered to guide the user through how they can license their product.

 • Sell the product as a "hybrid service” that require continuous Internet access to work yet also requires user to host pieces of the product using their own server resources.
 Then, have that software or hardware be unreliable enough that a duplicate on-site appliance also needs to be installed.